EPFL-LCSB/remind/README.rst

     conda activate remind_test

 The installation process should not exceed a minute if the requirements are installed.
 If not it should take approximately 5 minutes.
+Please then install your solver of preference (e.g. cplex) to your environment as described above.

 Quick start - Demo
 ===========